live-clones/lintian/CONTRIBUTING.md

 Getting started
 ---------------

-Please checkout the repository from anonscm.debian.org:
+Please either checkout the repository from [salsa.debian.org][salsa]:

     $ git clone https://salsa.debian.org/lintian/lintian.git
     $ cd lintian

+Or create your own "fork" of repository [via the web interface][lintian-fork].

 You will also need a number of dependencies.
 On a very recent Debian (e.g. Stretch), you can have apt install these for you via: